 Ortlieb panniers: from $89 (single), or $179 (pair)

-A perennial favorite among commuter and touring cyclists, Ortlieb panniers are brutally waterproof and last forever.
+A perennial favorite among commuter and touring cyclists, Ortlieb panniers are totally waterproof and last forever.
 They come in two sizes and are suitable for a wide range of portage demands, from carrying a laptop and change of clothes to work, to carrying everything you need for an epic round-the-world trip.
 They’ll fit any rack that’s designed to take panniers.
 Made in Germany with a five-year warranty.

 Nutcase Helmets: $99.95-$119.95